Political positions of Hillary Clinton: Native American issues

 Clinton cosponsored the Indian Health Care Improvement Act Amendment of 2007.

-During both her 2008 and 2016 campaigns for the presidency, Clinton has met with Native American leaders and held events on Indian reservations.
+During both her 2008 and 2016 campaigns, Clinton has met with Native American leaders and held events on Indian reservations.

 During her 2008 run, Clinton released a position statement on Native American issues emphasizing the need to both provide vital services and support tribal sovereignty.
 Clinton specifically committed, among other things, "to meaningful increases to the Indian Health Service budget"; to improve health care for Native Americans (who suffer from significant health disparities); to "appoint Native Americans to key positions in a number of federal departments and agencies"; to increase funding for the American Indian Head Start Program; to improve housing and law enforcement in Indian country; and to increase support for tribal colleges and universities.